 Published Wednesday, 20 February 2013

-The conference is titled 'Cancer collaboration in action' (© Getty)
+The conference is titled 'Cancer collaboration in action' (© UTV)

 Delegates will review recent developments within cancer services - including key areas of work in disease prevention, early detection, diagnosis and follow-up - at the conference in a bid to determine what areas resources should target.